marsdrums/test-tutorial/visual-quality/index.md

 > [!TIP]
 > When setting @shadow_eps, start at 0 and increase it slowly.
 Stop right when the artifacts disappear.

 At the end of the day, shadow maping always requires some tweaking.
-It's impossible to find settings that always work, because shadow mapping is very sensible to the scale of the scenes.
-The only way is to empirically tweak the parameters until they look good.
-Still, it's important to be aware of the parameters' role to change them with conciousness.
+It's impossible to find settings that always work, because shadow mapping is very sensible to the scene's scale.
+The only way is to get the desired effect is to empirically tweak the parameters until shadows look good.
+Still, it's important to be aware of the parameters' role to modify them with conciousness.

 As everything in computer graphics, many variations of the original algorithm have been created.
 To name a few: percentage-close filtering (PCF), variance shadow maps (VSM), cascaded shadow maps (CSM).
 For those of you who are into shader programming, i invite you to experiment with different shadow mapping techniques.
 If you need to access the shadow map captured by {jit.gl.light} for custom shadow mapping implementations, check out the patch 'lights.shadow.map.texture.maxpat'.